 The Master of Arts in Marriage and Family Therapy program is designed for men and women who desire graduate study and preparation for marriage and family therapy.
-We recognize the clinical training and expertise required for working with individuals, groups, and the broader community.
+We recognize the clinical training and expertise required for working with couples and families as well as individuals, groups, and the broader community.
 It is therefore intended that the program leading to the Master of Arts in Marriage and Family Therapy degree will assist students in the process of developing such expertise for effective practice in marriage and family therapy.